wp-plugins/healcode-mindbody-link/readme.txt

 = How many Links can I add to the navigation menu ? =

-At this time, the HealCode MINDBODY Link plugin can only add one Service Link to the end of the main menu.
+At this time, the HealCode MINDBODY Link plugin can only add one HealCode Link to the end of the main menu.

-= Where do I find my HealCode Service Link code ? =
+= Where do I find my HealCode Link code ? =

-You can find the code for each Service Link in each in the HealCode Manager.
+You can find the code for each Link in each in the HealCode Manager.
 You can login [here](https://manager.healcode.com/users/sign_in "here").

 = HealCode MINDOBDY Link is not working properly. =